pmelsted/bifrost/README.md

 **Can I build a compacted de Bruijn graph from assembled genomes and reads?**

 Yes.
 First, run Bifrost with your read files only and output the unitigs to a FASTA file (`-a` parameter).
-Then, run Bifrost a second time in reference mode (`-r` parameter) with the previously produced unitigs in FASTA files and your assembled genomes.
+Then, run Bifrost in reference mode (`-r` parameter) with the previously produced unitigs in FASTA files and your assembled genomes.

 ## Contact